-We get it, alcohol isn’t the healthiest thing ever for our bodies.
+“Healthy alcohol” might sound like an oxymoron, and we get it — alcohol isn’t exactly the best thing for our bodies.
 Recent research has shown the negative effects of alcohol, including causing acid reflux, and if a pregnant woman has even a tiny amount, it can impact a fetus with long term consequences.
 But we also know that it’s a central element of many social get-togethers, and has been part of the human experience since…well, forever.
-We already investigated the healthiest wine options but now we’ve decided to dig into healthiest alcohol as a whole.
-Is there a big difference between how beer, wine, and different spirits affect your health?
+We already investigated the healthiest wine options, but now we’ve decided to dig into healthy alcohol as a whole.
+How does alcohol affect the body?
+Is there a big difference between beer, wine, and spirits in terms of health impact?
 Do the negative effects of alcohol always outweigh any benefits, or is there a healthier way to drink?

 Watch our video guide above or keep reading to learn the keys to biohack your drinking (yep, we just said that).